Equine coat color genetics: Cream

-Cream is another one of the genes that control the saturation or dilution of pigment in the coat.
+Cream is another gene that control the saturation or dilution of pigment in the coat.
 Cream differs from Dun in that it affects the coat, skin, and eyes, and unlike Dun, is dosage dependent rather than simple dominant.
 Furthermore, the effects on eumelanin and pheomelanin are not equal.
 Horses with the homozygous recessive genotype (C/C) are not affected by cream.
 Heterozygotes (C^{Cr}/C) have one cream allele and one wildtype non-cream allele.
 Such horses, sometimes called "single-dilutes", exhibit dilution red pigment in the coat, eyes, and skin to yellow or gold, while eumelanin is largely unaffected.
 Homozygotes (C^{Cr}/C^{Cr}) have two cream alleles, and are sometimes called "double-dilutes."
 Homozygous creams exhibit strong dilution of both red and black pigment in the coat, eyes, and skin to ivory or cream.
 The skin is rosy-pink and the eyes are pale blue.
 Cream is now identifiable by DNA test.

 The Cream locus is occupied by the Solute carrier family 45, member 2 (SLC45A2) gene, also called the Membrane associated transport protein or Matp gene.
 The Matp gene encodes a protein illustrated to have roles in melanogenesis in humans, mice, and medaka, though the specific action is not known.

 Mutations in the human Matp gene result in several distinct forms of Oculocutaneous albinism, Type IV as well as normal variations in skin and hair color.
 Mice affected by a condition homologous to cream, called underwhite, exhibit irregularly shaped melanosomes, which are the organelles within melanocytes that directly produce pigment.
 The first descriptions of the dosage-dependent genetic control of the palomino coat color occurred early on in equine coat color inheritance research.
 However, the distinction between Dun and Cream remained poorly understood until Stefan Adalsteinsson wrote Inheritance of the palomino color in Icelandic horses in 1974.
 The mutation responsible, a single nucleotide polymorphism in Exon 2 resulting in an aspartic acid-to-asparagine substitution (N153D), was located and described in 2003 by a research team in France.